cwhd/measurementor/README.md

 measurementor helps you visualize data from your development cycle to help you be a better team.
 This code is used as an example data collection system in the book [Agile Metrics In Action](http://manning.com/davis2/).

+# Devolpment Branch
+This is the development branch for the updated project.

 # Getting Started
 First note the [vagrant file](https://www.vagrantup.com/).
 That will call the [puppet](http://puppetlabs.com/) manifest that will install everything you need to get going.
 In a nutshell it installs: